Behavior of random walk on discrete point processes: Corrector - Construction and harmonicity

-The proof of Theorem \ref{corrector_thm} follows the same lines as the one in \cite{BB06} without any major changes, and as such, we omit it.
-The proof can be found in the more detailed version of this paper, see \cite{RR09}.
-However, we will need the following facts from the proof in the next sections:
+The proof of Theorem \ref{corrector_thm} follows the same lines as the one in \cite{BB06} without any major changes, and therefore we omit it.
+The following Lemma summarizes few of the intermediate steps in the proof of Theorem \ref{corrector_thm} which will be needed in order to prove the high dimensional CLT.

 \begin{lem} Let $\psi_\ep$ be defined as in \eqref{defining_psi_ep}, i.e., the solution of $(1+\ep-\Lambda)\psi_\ep=V$.
 Then